 Most student Eastern email accounts will have the format: email@example.com.
 However, where students' names in that format exceed 20 characters, the College will assign you an abbreviated account name: firstname.lastname@example.org.
 Similarly, if two or more students have the same name, the College will assign account names with either a middle initial or a numeral to differentiate between them: firstnameMlastname@student.easternwv.edu; or email@example.com.

 Passwords expire and must be changed every 120 days.
 You can change your password only if you are logged on through an Eastern campus computer with your username and password.
 (And you must not change the password through the Office 365 log-on.)

 If you forget your password, or do not change it when required, you will need to contact the front desk to request a password reset.
 The reset password will always be the same password shown in your original account notification letter.

 You can change your password at any time by following the instructions below.

 As a computer user at Eastern you are held accountable for using your accounts responsibly.
 Computer access is a privilege and can be revoked for violation of Eastern’s "Appropriate Computer Usage Policy" found in the "General Information" section under "Institutional Policies" in the latest Eastern catalog on this website.
 You will also find the policy under the "General Administrative Policies" section on the "Board Policies" page this website.

 Although most of the email and other Office 365 online services are intuitive, below you will find a series of links to video tutorials on how to use the software.
-Based in the cloud, this email and software package is accessible from any device with an Internet connection, and includes built-in antivirus and anti-spam protection, 50GB of email storage, and 1TB of storage for other applications.
+Based in the cloud, this email and software package is accessible from any device with an Internet connection, and includes built-in antivirus and anti-spam protection, 50GB of email storage, and 1TB of storage for

 To download the Office 365 Suite, click here → How to Download the Microsoft Office 365 Suite.